Her buttocks like a dune

 Mohammad means it as a joke, but--well.
 Jaffar glances at Yassamin over the scrolls of the plans he has just been demonstrating to his brother.
 "You could say that," he grins, for it is exactly that; but Mohammad and Latifa need not know.

-She clutches her towel more tightly about herself, her clogs loud on the enamelled floor--the floor itself so reminiscent of the surface of water it gives her vertigo.
+She clutches her towel more tightly about herself, her clogs loud on the enamelled floor--the surface of it so reminiscent of water that it gives her vertigo.
 Jaffar, now even more in love with the myth of Solomon than ever before, had wanted to create the same effect Solomon's palace floors had had on Bilqis: to make them so clear and shining that she had taken her shoes off before entering, thinking she was going to dip her toes into a pool.

 The steam room has remained unchanged, but as Yassamin steps into the frigidarium, it greets her in the most brilliant new hues of copper and blue: Jaffar has had hundreds of thin brass pipes arranged into a row of tall willow trees set into the blue-tiled walls.
 The pipes swirl and curl out of the wall to form canopies, opening out over their heads into clusters of jasmine blossoms, these in turn being the shower-heads.
 It is as if they have stepped into a tunnel of the most beautiful flowering trees, the flowers ready to offer their rain to anyone who should wish to bathe.